 These are the most important concepts and terms that you will encounter throughout Bokeh’s documentation:

 API objects that draw vectorized graphics to represent data.
 Glyphs are the basic visual building blocks of Bokeh plots.
 This includes elements such as lines, rectangles, squares, wedges, or the circles of a scatter plot.
 The bokeh.plotting interface provides a convenient way to create plots centered around glyphs.
 See Plotting with basic glyphs in the user guide for more information.

-bokeh.modelsinterface.
+The lowest-level objects that Bokeh visualizations consist of.
+Bokeh’s models are part of the bokeh.models interface.
 Most users will not use this level of interface to assemble plots directly.
-However, ultimately all Bokeh plots consist of collections of models, so it is important to understand them enough to configure their attributes and properties.
-See Styling Visual Attributes for more information.
+However, ultimately all Bokeh plots consist of collections of models.
+It is helpful to understand them enough to configure their attributes and properties.
+See Styling visual attributes in the user guide for more information.

-For generating simple standalone HTML documents for Bokeh visualizations.
+Generate simple standalone HTML documents for Bokeh visualizations.

-For displaying Bokeh visualizations inline in Jupyter/Zeppelin notebook cells.
+Display Bokeh visualizations in Jupyter/Zeppelin notebooks.

 from bokeh.plotting import figure, output_file, show output_file("output.html") p = figure() p.line(x=[1, 2, 3], y=[4,6,2]) show(p)